 WHY SO MANY MYTHS and SCAMS ABOUND IN THESE TIMES ABOUT GAS-SAVING

 PRODUCTS & DEVICES

 But first, why do myths particularly proliferate in these present times?
-Quite simply, the major explanation offered by industry experts, is that historically, in times when the price of gasoline spikes up – as has in fact been the case at the present time (late 2006, and early 2007 to early 2008) when the price of gasoline is again setting record highs — there has often been a corresponding rise in the number of companies and persons who peddle some half-baked “gas-saving” schemes and gadgets to consumers which purport to stretch their gas dollars if only they just buy them and use them in their vehicles.
+Quite simply, the primary explanation offered by industry experts is that historically, in times when the price of gasoline spikes up – as has in fact been the case at present (late 2006, and early 2007 to early 2008) when the cost of gasoline is again setting record highs — there has often been a corresponding rise in the number of companies and persons who peddle some half-baked “gas-saving” schemes and gadgets to consumers which purport to stretch their gas dollars if only they buy them and use them in their vehicles.

 SOME OF THE MORE POPULAR GAS-SAVING MYTHS AROUND

-MYTH #1: That leaving your vehicle’s windows rolled down when driving, will appreciably affect your fuel economy and in a negative way.
+That leaving your vehicle’s windows rolled down when driving will appreciably affect your fuel economy and in a negative way.

-HARD FACT: Oh yes, I know there’s this old theory that says that leaving your windows rolled down, especially at highway speeds, creates an aerodynamic “drag down” on your car, which is then supposed to cut down on your fuel efficiency.
-And yes, the predominant traditional notion has been that, especially at highway speeds, it’s more fuel efficient to use internal venting or air conditioning than to drive with the windows down, and that in slower driving conditions, such as city driving, you’re to keep the windows down and avoid the air condition in that it uses more gas.
+Oh yes, I know there’s this old theory that says that leaving your windows rolled down, especially at highway speeds, creates an aerodynamic “drag down” on your car, which is then supposed to cut down on your fuel efficiency.
+And yes, the predominant traditional notion has been that, especially at highway speeds, it’s more fuel-efficient to use internal venting or air conditioning than to drive with the windows down, and that in slower driving conditions, such as city driving, you’re to keep the windows down and avoid the air conditioner in that it uses more gas.